 They say it takes a village to raise a child, and in the same manner, it takes several team members to develop a successful product or service.
 Two such key members of the product development team are the product manager and the product owner.
 Their responsibilities do tend to overlap, which is why at times these terms are used interchangeably.
 Yet, their roles and goals are different, and so are their skills and aptitude.

 The efforts of the product manager and the product owner are focused on building and improving products and creating value for customers and other stakeholders.
 Due to this shared responsibility, it’s tough to distinguish between both positions.
 However, product managers are strategic and define the product’s vision to keep it aligned with the company’s objectives.
 It is also important for the product manager to measure the customer satisfaction using metrics like nps vs csat.
+They can leverage these best tools for product management to ease the process.
 On the other hand, product owners, mostly part of agile organizations, have a tactical approach focused on implementing the product manager’s strategy.
 Hence, it’s important to clearly demarcate the two positions and document their responsibilities to understand the nuances of their roles.

 Who is a Product Manager?